-Citronella oil has long been used for many purposes, including a natural insect deterrent.
-In this version of citronella diffusers, beeswax is melted down with a carrier oil and added essential oils to create wax candle melts to use outdoors.
+Citronella oil has long been used for many purposes, including as a natural insect deterrent [source].
+In this version of citronella diffusers, beeswax is melted down with a carrier oil and combined with essential oils to create wax candle melts to use outdoors.

 To use, place one cube into the top of a candle diffuser and light the candle.
 It will take about 10-15 minutes for the wax to melt and start diffusing the essential oils.
-If the scent isn’t strong enough, add a few more drops each of the oils.
+If the scent isn’t strong enough, add a few more drops of each of the oils.

 Essential Oil Wax Candle Diffuser

 - Double boiler

 - 3 ounces beeswax chopped if using bars

 - Melt beeswax and coconut oil in a double boiler on the stove, or measuring cup set into a pan of simmering water.

 - Once melted, remove from heat and let cool slightly, not allowing it set up.
 Stir in the essential oils and transfer to an ice cube tray.

 - Place in fridge or freezer until set.
 Pop out the cubes and store in an airtight container.

 Priyonti Pandy says